Staff Opportunities

 Website content updates as needed

-The Public Relations (PR) manager oversees communication with media personnel and curates publicity for the Seattle Asian American Film Festival.
+The Public Relations (PR) Coordinator oversees communication with media personnel and curates publicity for the Seattle Asian American Film Festival.
 This involves developing press releases prior to publication, managing media inquiries, seeking interview opportunities, and cultivating relationships with broadcast and online media.
 Click Here To Apply

 -